-A 'looked after candidate' is a candidate who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
-A 'previously looked after candidate' is a candidate who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or residence order, or a special quardianship order.
+A 'looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions, in England.
+A 'previously looked after child' is a child who was looked after in England, but ceased to be so because they were adopted, or became subject to a child arrangements or residence order, or a special guardianship order.